dmobrienllc/p1-dress-my-ride/README.md

   User is presented with heading describing usage of selected outfit.

   Phase 1d
-  User is presented with radio buttons allowing choice to ride at night or not (should this just be a checkbox?
+  User is presented with checkbox allowing choice to ride at night or not.
-  If user selects 'yes', template is loaded containing clothes for the conditions but also headlamp and taillight system.)
+  If user checks box, template is loaded containing clothes for the conditions and also headlamp and taillight system.

   Phase 1e
   Add 2 supported templates for cold weather, 1 each for road and mtb